tstatler/doctools/guides/node/cli/config/README.md

     </tr>
     <tr>
         <td><code>--org <em>orgID</em></code></td>
         <td>The ID of the organization the application belongs to.
-This parameter is required
-        if the target application has the same name as an application in another organization you belong to.
+This parameter only is required if the target application has the same name as an application in another organization you belong to.
          </td>
     </tr>
     <tr>